ALONG THE MIGHTY SHORES OF THE SOVIET MEDITERRANEAN

 DAY 4 - Southern Gagauzia and Budjak Steppes

-From Romania we’ll head to Ukraine making a forced but pleasant detour through Southern Moldova and Gagauzia.
+From Romania we’ll head towards Ukraine making a forced but pleasant detour through Southern Moldova and Gagauzia.

 From Vulcănești we’ll then enter Ukraine and specifically the remote and melancholic region of Budjak, a multiethnic flatland of Wes-Anderson-style roadside cafés and crumbling Soviet blocks.